 Attendee feedback: “I appreciate the time taking to discuss the payroll calendar and gain a better understanding of the process on the FMS side in addition to my part in the process.”

-Presenter: Steve Miller, Director of Payroll, Customer Service, and Training
+Presenter: Steve Miller, HR Business Partner and Director of Employee Services, Training & Communications

 Date: Thursday, November 7, 2019